SN-Koarashi/discord-bot_sis/README.md

 **Node.js 6.0.0 or newer is required.**

-Besides, Installation required module is done using the "npm install" command:
+Besides, installation required module is done using the "npm install" command:

 `npm install discord.js`